 Ozone Connect Response Time Policy

-This policy applies to all Ozone Connect endpoints operated by an LFI in production, across every API family the LFI has enabled.
+Applies to all Ozone Connect endpoints operated by an LFI in production, across every API family the LFI has enabled.

 - Endpoints operated by the API Hub itself (such as consent reads, authorisation, and token endpoints)